Zoom App Basic System requirements: (Windows-PC, MacOS, Linux)

 • Bandwidth requirements for Zoom

-Zoom Basic System requirements for PC, Mac, and Linux
+Basic System requirements for PC, Mac, and Linux

-• Internet connection wired or wireless broadband (3G or 4G / LTE)
+• Internet connection: wired or wireless broadband (3G, 4G, or LTE)

 • Speakers and Microphones-Built-in, USB Plugin, or Wireless Bluetooth